Linguistic insecurity: Socioeconomic class

 Findings show that the members of the lower middle class have the greatest tendency toward linguistic insecurity.
 Labov notes that evidence of their insecurity can be found in their wide range of stylistic variation, fluctuation in given stylistic contexts, conscious striving for correctness, and negative attitude towards their native speech pattern.

 After conducting a linguistic survey in 1960s New York City, Labov found evidence that the usage of /r/ by speakers was predictable except in a specific case involving the lower middle class.
 At the time, the pronunciation of /r/ at the end of words and before consonants became a prestige marker and the degree to which it was realized in casual speech correlated with the socioeconomic status of the respondents.
-However, members of the lower middle class showed a dramatic increase of r-pronunciation when a more formal style of speech was elicited, even surpassing the usage by the classes above.
-Labov interpreted this tendency to hypercorrect by adopting the prestigious form of the high ranking class as a sign of the linguistic insecurity of the lower middle class.
+However, members of the lower middle class showed a dramatic increase in the pronunciation of /r/ when a more formal style of speech was elicited, and it even surpassed the usage by the higher classes.
+Labov interpreted the tendency to hypercorrect by adopting the prestigious form of the high-ranking class as a sign of the linguistic insecurity of the lower middle class.

-Explanations for why the lower middle class exhibits this tendency have yet to be fully explored.
-A study conducted by Owens and Baker (1984) shows that the lower middle class of Winnipeg, Manitoba, Canada had highest scores for the CILI (Canadian Index of Linguistic Insecurity), which was adopted from Labov's original test – the ILI (Index of Linguistic Insecurity).
-In their paper, they hypothesize that this effect can be explained by an interaction between behavior and attitudes about social status.
-Members of the lower middle class are caught between the linguistic behavior of the classes below them and the attitudes of the upper class.
-Members of the lower middle class accept the idea of correct speech from those above them, but changes in their usage lag behind changes in attitude.
-They identify the upper class usage as correct and admit that their behavior is different, leading to a disparity that manifests itself as linguistic insecurity.
-Though Owens and Baker admit that a measure of the mobility aspirations of the respondents is needed to test their explanation, others agree that the effect can be best interpreted as a function of upward social mobility rather than of social class distinctions themselves.
-In his later work, Labov highlights that it is often the second highest status groups that display the steepest slope of style shifting, most hypercorrection, highest levels on linguistic insecurity tests, and the strongest tendency to stigmatize the speech of others in subjective evaluation tests for that variable.
-In many cases of socioeconomic stratification, this group is equated with the lower middle class.
+Explanations for why the lower middle class exhibits that tendency have yet to be fully explored.
+A study conducted by Owens and Baker (1984) shows that the lower middle class of Winnipeg, Manitoba, Canada had highest scores for the CILI (Canadian Index of Linguistic Insecurity), which was adopted from Labov's original test, the ILI (Index of Linguistic Insecurity).
+In their paper, Owens and Baker hypothesize that the effect can be explained by an interaction between behavior and attitudes about social status.
+Members of the lower middle class are caught between the linguistic behavior of the classes below them and the attitudes of the upper class and accept the idea of correct speech from those above them, but changes in their usage lag behind changes in attitude.
+They identify the upper class usage as correct and admit that their behavior is different, which leads to a disparity that manifests itself as linguistic insecurity.

+Though Owens and Baker admit that a measure of the mobility aspirations of the respondents is needed to test their explanation, others agree that the effect can be best interpreted as a function of upward social mobility, rather than of social class distinctions themselves.
+In his later work, Labov highlights that it is often the second-highest status groups that display the steepest slope of style shifting, the most hypercorrection, the highest levels on linguistic insecurity tests, and the strongest tendency to stigmatize the speech of others in subjective evaluation tests for that variable.
+In many cases of socioeconomic stratification, that group is equated with the lower middle class.